aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 ## Looking For Unused Variables

-Sometimes, as you're typing in your program, you type a variable --- and sometimes, you mistype the name.
-When you mistype it, the program can't tell that you meant the same variable as the other times.
-It sees a variable used only one time, where you might see a variable name misspelled.
+Sometimes, as you're typing in your program, you mistype a variable name.
+The program can't tell that you meant the same variable as the other times; it sees a variable used only one time, where you might see a variable name misspelled.
 Languages that require variable declarations naturally catch these misspellings, but many dynamic languages don’t require declarations and thus need an extra layer of analysis to catch them.

 We can find misspelled variable names (and other unused variables) by looking for variables that are only used once --- or only used one way.